Best Dog Insurance Plans (2021 Review)

-If you are looking for the best dog insurance, then look no further.
+The best dog insurance looks at many different factors.
 We break down dog insurance policies so you can find the best one for your dog based on age, size, breed and value for the money.

 Annual limits are another factor you need to pay attention to with dog insurance.
 The best dog insurance plans have no annual limit.
 A plan may look cheap overall, but has a really low annual limit.
 While you may save on the monthly payment, you might run over that annual limit with a single trip to the vet, and then you are responsible for everything else out of pocket.
 Some plans have annual limits as low as $1,000, so make sure you understand all of the nuances of your dog insurance plan before purchasing, as you don’t want surprises later.

 Once you feel like you have a grasp of the definitions, it is time to start shopping for a plan.
 With dogs, size matters, as does age.
 Preexisting conditions may stop you from getting insured for certain ailments, but they shouldn’t raise your overall premium.
 However, you do get the best value for the money the earlier you insure your dog.

 Once your dog hits eight years of age, they are considered a ‘senior’ dog, and you will see your premiums start to rise from this point on.
 Some insurance carriers, like Healthy Paws and Embrace, have upper age limits, meaning they won’t kick off your dog as they age, but your dog must be under age 14 to enroll.

 Some dog insurance is broken down by small, medium and large, and pounds determine other prices: toy, small (up to 25 pounds), 25 to 50 pounds for medium-sized dogs, large dogs (over 50) and giant dogs like Great Danes or Newfoundlands that are over 100 pounds.